 - Jewelry can and should be fun and creative.

 - It’s rewarding to build a relationship with an independent jeweler.
 Vaughn had devoted customers who came back again and again.
 I, too, with a fine jeweler I like, go to them repeatedly and send my friends to them.
-(Right now my two favorite jewelers in New Zealand are Unio for new work and Three Buckets Full for vintage.)

 - Shopping for, or having a piece reworked, isn’t license to be a bitch.
 If you’re buying something with your partner, agree on a budget in advance and share that number with your jeweler.
 Don’t wait until you’re in the store to argue about it!